opendatacube/datacube-core/docs/installation/metadata-types.rst

 and to update: ``datacube metadata update <path-to-file>``.
 Using ``--allow-unsafe`` will allow you to update metadata types where the changes may have unexpected consequences.

-Note that from version 1.9 onwards, only eo3-compatible metadata types will be accepted.
+Note that from version 1.9 onward, only eo3-compatible metadata types will be accepted.

 .. literalinclude:: ../config_samples/metadata_types/bare_bone.yaml
    :language: yaml